EduardoModel/react-new-features/README.md

     )
 )}

-//Case with a void second argument, which runs only when the argument changes and a return statement, that runs when the component will be unmounted, working as a function "componentDidUnmout", can say the function like that, works like a constructor and a destructor in the same statement (C++) const App = () => {(
+//Case with a void second argument, which runs only when the argument changes and a return statement,
+//that runs when the component will be unmounted, working as a function "componentDidUnmout", can say the function like that,
+// works like a constructor and a destructor in the same statement (C++) const App = () => {(
     const [name, setName] = useState('')
     useEffect(() => {